-The Blackpoint gold-silver property covers an area of 410 hectares in Eureka County, Nevada.
-The property is located northeast of the past producing Ruby Hill Gold Mine.
+The Blackpoint gold-silver property is located in Eureka County, Nevada.
 The Company completed limited exploration work on this property and during the fiscal year 2008, management wrote down the carrying value of the property to a nominal amount.

-On August 24, 2011, the Company entered into an agreement with Urastar to sell a 100% interest in the Blackpoint property.
-Urastar terminated this agreement during the quarter ended September 30, 2012 and returned the Blackpoint property to the Company.
+On August 24, 2011, the Company entered into an agreement with Urastar to sell a 100% interest in the BlackPoint property.